coder/coder/docs/admin/templates/managing-templates/devcontainers.md

 # Development containers on Coder

-A development container is an
-[open source specification](https://containers.dev/implementors/spec/) for defining containerized development environments.
+A development container (dev container or devcontainer) is an [open source specification](https://containers.dev/implementors/spec/) for defining containerized development environments.

 Leverage Coder with dev containers and apply cloud-native security practices to traditional ticket-ops and approval-ops workflows to help enable developers to self-service.

+## Benefits of devcontainers

 There are several benefits to adding a devcontainer-compatible template to
 Coder: